janwilmake/agent-friendly/README.md

 Browser requests normally have `text/html` at the start of their `accept` header they send when requesting web-pages.
 Agents don't, yet often recieve the same HTML back on a specific address.

 By responding with a more machine-friendly representation of the same document if the accept header prioritizes it ([see how this works here](https://developer.mozilla.org/en-US/docs/Web/HTTP/Reference/Headers/Accept)) we make it easier for agents to retrieve the content they're looking for.

+## No captcha for agents

+Does NOT serve an 'im not a robot' page

+## `robots.txt` should be permissive

+If you're blocking robots but allowing humans

 # Principles for codebases/libraries/packages